Lepton-flavour-violating tau decays from triality

 where $i,j=1,2,3$ with repeated indices summed, and $y_{ei}$ denote the charged lepton Yukawa couplings.
 The $Z_3$ symmetry forces the charged lepton mass matrix to be diagonal, and we thus identify the first (second) [third] generation of charged leptons with the electron (muon) [tau] lepton.

 This simple model outlined above forms the basis for extensions that feature observable decays of the form of Eq.~(\ref{eq:decays}).
-The simplest models are based on scalar bileptons~\cite{Cuypers:1996ia}.
+The simplest models are based on scalar bileptons~\cite{Cuypers:1996ia}, in particular doubly-charged scalars\footnote{Doubly-charged scalars as mediators of cLFV tau decays have been studied, for example, in Refs.~\cite{Akeroyd:2006bb,Nebot:2007bc,Akeroyd:2009nu,Heeck:2016xwg,Crivellin:2018ahj,BhupalDev:2018vpr}.} as illustrated in Fig.~\ref{fig:FeynmanDiagrams}.
 In Sec.~\ref{sec:singlet} we discuss the simplest realisation based on an electroweak singlet and in Sec.~\ref{sec:triplet} we present a model based on an electroweak triplet.
 The phase space for the cLFV leptonic $\tau$ decays is discussed in Sec.~\ref{sec:phase space} and different possibilities to introduce neutrino masses are introduced in Sec.~\ref{sec:neutrino} and in Sec.~\ref{sec:conclusions} we summarise and conclude.
 Technical details are reported in the appendices.